bennetyee/puzzle_stick_cutting/AccidentPreventionYesIReallyWantToSeeIt/Solution.md

 installed) to show you what combinations of first and second cut positions would result in three sticks that can form a triangle.
-With `--mode state_space`, you get a graphical representation (you can resize it to ensure that the axes are the same length).
+With `--mode state_space`, you get a graphical representation (you can resize it to make it bigger, etc).

 The output will look something like the state-space plot in the figure.